-Roadway departure countermeasures agencies can apply to enhance safety include the following:
+Roadway departure countermeasures that enhance safety include the following:

-- Signage and markings delineate lane edges and alignment changes and help drivers navigate. - Rumble strips provide an audible alert to drivers drifting from their lane. - Friction treatments at curves or other key locations reduce loss of control. - Shoulders, the SafetyEdgesM paving treatment, and clear zones provide opportunities for a safe recovery when drivers leave the roadway. - Roadside hardware reduces the severity of roadway departure crashes.
+- Signage and markings delineate lane edges and alignment changes and help drivers navigate. - Rumble strips provide an audible alert to drivers drifting from their lane. - Friction treatments at curves or other key locations reduce loss of control. - Shoulders, the Safety EdgeSM paving treatment, and clear zones provide opportunities for a safe recovery when drivers leave the roadway. - Roadside hardware reduces the severity of road departure crashes.

-Twelve States are developing implementation plans and learning more about reducing rural roadway departures.
-Fifteen States are demonstrating and assessing roadway departure countermeasures.
-Nine States have institutionalized rural roadway departure countermeasures.
+Seven States are developing implementation plans and learning more about reducing rural roadway departures.
+Twenty-nine States are demonstrating and assessing roadway departure countermeasures.
+Ten States have institutionalized rural roadway departure countermeasures.